 Planning will involve consultation between the teacher, SENDCO and parents to agree the adjustments, interventions and support that are required; the impact on progress, development and/or behaviour that is expected and a clear date for review.
-Individual Provision Maps (IPMs) are written by the SENDCo, in consultation with the class teacher, and agreed with the parents to reinforce or contribute to progress at home.
+Individual support plans where needed will be written by the class teacher in consultation with the SENDCO, and agreed with the parents to reinforce or contribute to progress at home.
 Termly targets are set, ensuring that they are measurable and achievable within an agreed time frame; these targets are reviewed each term with the parents and pupil and new targets are then agreed.